nemsgit/model_predictive_control/README.md

     epsi[t+1] = psi[t] - psides[t] + v[t] * delta[t] / Lf * dt
     ```
   * Cost function
-    * The cost function contains altogether 7 terms, which are associated with the cross track error(cte), the \
+    * The cost function contains altogether 7 terms, which are associated with the cross track error(cte), the
-    orientation error (epsi), the difference between reference and actual velocity (v - v_ref), the magnitudes of \
+    orientation error (epsi), the difference between reference and actual velocity (v - v_ref), the magnitudes of
-    steering angle (delta) and throttle(a), and their respective changing rates ((delta[t+1] - delta[t]) and \
+    steering angle (delta) and throttle(a), and their respective changing rates ((delta[t+1] - delta[t]) and
     (a[t+1] - a[t])).
 Concretely, the following code accumulates the cost value originated from each term.
-Note that \
+Note that
-    each term has been assigned with a weight factor as an addition knob to balance their relative weights in the \
+    each term has been assigned with a weight factor as an additional knob to balance their relative weights in the
     total cost.
     ```
-    // cte, epsi, and v - v_ref
+    // cte, epsi, and v-v_ref
     for (int t = 0; t < N; t++) {
         fg[0] += w_cte * CppAD::pow(vars[cte_start + t], 2);
         fg[0] += w_epsi * CppAD::pow(vars[epsi_start + t], 2);